writerjoshua/the-inkwell/assets/posts/poetry/2026-02-where-is-she-going.md

 ---
-Title: Where Is She Going?
+title: Where Is She Going?
-Author: Beau Holliday
+author: Beau Holliday
-Date: 2026-04-02
+date: 2026-04-02
 ---

 And in such a hurry